UofT-DSI/visualization/02_activities/assignments/assignment_1.md

   > If code in a slide looks like this, you should be running it to generate results.

-- When there are individual or group activities in submodules, make notes of answers and key points from discussions
+- When there are individual or group activities in submodules, make notes of answers and key points from discussions 20 - 01 - 2026
+A good visualization should contain the three following design considerations together: Aesthetic, Accurate and Honest, and easy to perceive
+The purpose of the visualization should be clear before the design process.
+One has to be mindful about the audience before preparing the visual.
+The medium where the visualization is going to be presented should be considered and the visualization should be designed accordingly.
+Grey scale for printing etc.
+Different datasets can be visualized by using different plotting schema selections.
+Color bars can be selected according to different datasets and how these data relate with each other.
+Gestalt principles can be used to visualize data.
+These principles are proximity, similarity, continuity, closure, enclosure and connection.
+Don't make 3D plots without a cause.
 - Following each lesson with code, submit a document (either .py or a Jupyter notebook) containing the functioning code from that day's lesson, along with any written notes or comments.

 ### Why am I doing this assignment?: